 EIR Communicates Next Steps:

-2500—That’s the average number of 483s food companies receive annually, a finding reported in Food Safety Tech Magazine.
-In dire circumstances, like finding microorganisms, it can lead to lost production, a costly recall, or worse, a scar to the brand’s reputation.
+The FDA issued 1,749 Form 483s to food manufacturers in 2020.
+In dire circumstances, like finding microorganisms, it can lead to lost production, a costly recall, or worse, a scar on the brand’s reputation.

-It is well documented that inspectors can take test samples from just about anywhere in the facility, even if it’s not a direct food contact surface.
-That's because certain microorganisms could still potentially pose a threat of contamination, even in zones further away from direct food contact surfaces.
+It’s well documented that inspectors can take test samples from anywhere in the facility, even if it’s not a direct food contact surface.
+Certain microorganisms could potentially pose a threat of contamination, even in zones further away from direct food contact surfaces.

-Inspection citations come in all shapes and sizes — some minor, others, not so much.
-From inadequate sanitation procedures and poor record keeping, to questionable pH levels found in food samples — there’s no telling what the inspectors will find when they pay you a visit.
+Inspection citations come in all shapes and sizes — some are minor, but others can be more serious.
+From inadequate sanitation procedures and poor recordkeeping to questionable pH levels found in food samples — there’s no telling what inspectors will discover when they visit a plant.

-So we did a little digging to get an idea about various citations issued to food companies in the United States by FDA inspectors.
-Do any of these look familiar?
-If you can relate to any on the list, your company could land on the 483 short list.
+So, we did a little digging to get an idea about various citations issued to food companies in the United States.
+If you can relate to any on the list, your company could land on the 483 shortlist.

 These are a few offenses taken straight from the FDA Inspections Citations Dataset:

-- The procedure used for cleaning and sanitizing of equipment has not been shown to provide adequate cleaning and sanitizing treatment.
+The procedure used for cleaning and sanitizing equipment hasn’t been shown to provide adequate cleaning and sanitizing treatment.

-- You did not exclude pests from your food plant to protect against contamination of food.
+Pests not excluded from the food plant to protect against food contamination.

-- You did not implement the monitoring, recordkeeping, and verification procedures listed in your HACCP.
+No implementation of monitoring, recordkeeping, and verification procedures listed in the HACCP.

-- Failure to exercise sufficient control including frequent testing and recording of results so that the finished equilibrium pH values are not higher than 4.6.
+Failure to exercise sufficient control, including frequent testing and recording results, so that the finished equilibrium pH values aren’t higher than 4.6.

-- Your quality control operations did not include reviewing and approving all records for packaging and label operations.
+Quality control operations didn’t include reviewing and approving all records for packaging and label operations.

-- You did not establish a corrective action plan to use when an established specification is not met.
+No established corrective action plan to use when an established specification isn’t met.

-- You did not qualify a supplier of a component by establishing the reliability of the supplier’s certificate of analysis through confirmation of the results of their tests or examinations.
+No supplier qualification by establishing the reliability of the supplier’s certificate of analysis through the confirmation of the results of their tests or examinations.

-Whether an inspector writes you up for one objectionable condition, or 14, once you’re staring down at the dreaded 483, the FDA has you at full attention.
-Here are a few ways to resolve 483s with glowing confidence.
+Whether an inspector writes a company up for one objectionable condition or 14, once a company receives a Form 483, the FDA has taken an interest.
+There are a few ways to resolve 483s with glowing confidence:

-First, thoroughly review the 483 with the inspector onsite, suggests Marc Sanchez, Attorney who represents FDA-regulated companies, and works as an Adjunct Professor at Northeastern University.
-If you disagree with the inspector’s interpretation or findings during an inspection, it’s important to speak up, suggests Sanchez.
+First, thoroughly review the 483 with the inspector on-site, suggests Marc Sanchez, an attorney who represents FDA-regulated companies, and an adjunct professor at Northeastern University.
+If you disagree with the inspector’s interpretation or findings during an inspection, it’s essential to speak up, Sanchez says.

-“Because once you consent, it’s done, there’s no ability to later delay or challenge that,” says Sanchez.
-“Make sure you understand what you are consenting to.”
+“Because once you consent, it’s done.
+There’s no ability to delay later or challenge that,” Sanchez explains.
+“Make sure you understand what you’re consenting to.”

 If you decide to raise a legitimate objection, remember that appearances matter.
-Do not give the impression that you have impeded, delayed or refused the inspection, a suggestion from Sanchez.
+Don’t give the impression that you have impeded, delayed, or refused the inspection, Sanchez advises.

-The goal of the inspection is that the inspector writes up an accurate 483 — one that represents operations at the facility, says Sanchez.
-To the best of your ability, clear up confusion so that the inspector’s observations are true and accurate, something Sanchez continually emphasizes when discussing this matter.
+The goal of the inspection is that the inspector writes up an accurate 483 — one that represents operations at the facility, Sanchez says.
+To the best of your ability, clear up any confusion, so the inspector’s observations are true and accurate, something Sanchez continually emphasizes when discussing this matter.

 How do you do that?
 Open up a discussion.
 Ask questions to help clarify findings and gauge their interpretations.

-- Provide the corrective action plan you created to solve any potential problems.
+Provide a corrective action plan to address any potential problems.
 Then put those plans into action.

-Depending on the severity and what the FDA reported in the 483, you may receive a warning letter.
-If you do, respond in a timely manner.
-Currently, the FDA indicates that you must respond within 15 days.
+Depending on the severity and what the FDA reported in the 483, companies might receive a warning letter.
+If you do, respond promptly.
+The FDA indicates you must respond to a warning letter within 15 days.